mkirkpat/cv/index.md

 - Programme Manager role for key work around future of government digital services in New Zealand - informing strategy across the public sector
 - Leading work into an all-of-government design system including ideating, liaising with wider communities of interest, pushing project forward
 - Led the delivery of two major digital projects - a new Public Sector Intranet and [data.govt.nz](http://data.govt.nz) using Agile methodologies
-- Working as Acting Portfolio Manager, reporting to Senior Leadership Team etc.
+- Acting as Portfolio Manager, working with Senior Leadership Team
 - Managing sprints - resourcing, communications, helping the team to deliver to plan, removing constraints, blockers
 - Identifying training opportunities for the team - upskilling in agile approach
 - Engaging with teams across agencies in planning for and promotion of all of government services, and reaching out to international counterparts sharing knowledge, networking